 Keep in mind that higher horsepower doesn’t affect the speed the door opens since the opener has a set opening speed.
 But you want to choose a garage door opener that can handle the weight of the garage door and won’t be overburdened and wear out.
 If you purchase your new garage door opener from a garage door service in Roseville, they should be able to recommend the right model for your specific type of garage door.

 Make sure you use a heavy duty angle iron.
 Never settle for the flimsy strap that comes with some garage door openers.
 The more solidly mounted your garage door opener installation is, the less sway and vibration you’ll have, and it will last longer.
 You can buy slotted angle iron at most hardware stores.

 Make sure you don’t reuse the old photoelectric eyes and opener wall button.
-These parts are specifically designed for each opener.
-Use the parts that come with the opener for optimal use.
+These garage door parts are specifically designed for each opener.
+Use the parts that come with the new garage door opener for optimal use.

 Installing your own garage door opener can be done if you have the right tools and some mechanical knowledge.
 On the other hand, hiring a pro to do the job isn’t exorbitantly expensive either.
-It saves time and heachache, especially if you have not yet done a job like this before.
+Using a professional garage door service saves time and headache, especially if you have not yet done a job like this before.
 A DIY garage door opener install will run you about $200, give or take.
 You can hire a pro to do the entire job from start to finish for about $350 to $450, depending on local carpentry rates in your area.